 The decision to build Waterview Shared Path results from a 2011 decision by the Waterview Connection Board of Inquiry to provide local connections for communities.
 Following that decision, AT has investigated options, reached agreements with some of the affected property owners and developed a design for the path.

 The Well-Connected Alliance will build the path, starting from the site of Alford Street Bridge.
-Path completion is expected in early 2017.
+Path completion is expected in mid 2017.